How to care for your Conifer

 Norfolk Pine

-Norfolk Pines are considered to be toxic to pets and humans if ingested.
+Norfolk Pines are toxic to pets and humans.

 To encourage faster growth on your Norfolk Pine, move it outdoors to a shaded or partially shaded spot during the summer.
 Wait until all danger of frost has passed before moving it outdoors and bring it back in before the first frost in fall.